suzto/StarterCards/samples/standard-video/README.md

 ## Summary

-The <b>Standard Video Card</b> Get straight to the point with this compact design.
-From tech updates to creative inspiration, this card delivers.
-Tap the overflow menu for more options—bookmark, share, or dive deeper.
+The <b>Standard Video Card</b> prioritizes brevity without sacrificing functionality.
+Whether you’re after tech insights or artistic inspiration, this card delivers.
+Discover additional choices—bookmark, share, or dive into more content—from the overflow menu.

 _bot-sent_ card example: